-The learner should be able to demonstrate mastery of number concept by working out problems in day to day life
+By the end of this strand, the learner should be able to demonstrate mastery of number concepts by working out problems in day to day life.

 NUMBER CONCEPT

 Learners have already learnt how to sort, match and order items either in increasing or decreasing order.
 The learners at this level are also able to recite number names in symbols up to 50.In this sub-strand, leaners will extend their knowledge of numbers by reading numbers 1-100 in symbols and representing the numbers using objects.
 Learners will also be expected to play digital games using learner digital devices (LDD) or any other information technology devices (IT).